sveltejs/svelte/DEVELOPER_GUIDE.md

 What this snippet of code is doing is:

-- checking if the function declaration has an identifier (basically if it's a named or anonymous function)
+- checking if the function declaration has an identifier (i.e. if it's a named function - not an anonymous function)
-- if it has one it's declaring a new variable in the current scope
+- if it does have an identifier, it's declaring a new variable in the current scope
-- creating a new scope (since in Javascript when you create a function you are creating a new lexical scope) with the current scope as the parent
+- creating a new scope (since in JavaScript when you create a function you are creating a new lexical scope) with the current scope as the parent
 - declare every argument of the function in the newly created scope
 - invoking the next method that will continue the AST traversal, with the brand new scope as the current scope